 In order to demonstrate skill in a language, students in the biblical studies must achieve or surpass minimum grades in coursework or exams for biblical languages according to the following levels: Competence: B+ (77%); Proficiency: B+ (77%); and Expertise A- (80%).
 For students fulfilling modern language requirements and students not specializing in biblical studies, competence is defined as achieving a minimum grade of B- (70%).
-Competence normally requires transcript evidence, with the above minimum grades, of at least two semesters of university level courses, while proficiency requires at least four semesters of university level courses.
+Competence requires at least two semesters of university level courses, while proficiency requires at least four semesters of university level courses.
+Unless an exemption is explicitly stated in the offer of admission letter, all applicants are required to demonstrate current evidence of reading facility by taking a TST Language Exam or TST language course.
 Expertise may only be demonstrated by exams established by the GCTS (see also §C6.4).